The most underrated town in every state

 Maine: Stonington

 Maine isn't short of coastal idylls and little Stonington is well worth a visit.
 A bridge links the town, at the southern tip of Deer Isle, to the mainland, but you'll find it hard to tear yourself away.
-It's a creative spot, packed with artists' studios and dinky galleries, and there's an opera house for live music and theatre too.
+It's a creative spot, packed with artists' studios and dinky galleries, and there's an opera house for live music and theater too.
 Foodies will be satisfied – Maine lobster is a staple here and you can eat it while looking over the bay.

 Maryland: Berlin